Medicare in Maine

 Medicare resources in Maine

-Maine Medicare Savings Programs: If you get your health benefits from Medicare in Maine, and have limited income and assets, you may be able to get financial help with out-of-pocket expenses from a Medicare Savings Program.
+Medicare Savings Programs: If you get your health benefits from Medicare in Maine, and have limited income and assets, you may be able to get financial help with out-of-pocket expenses from a Medicare Savings Program.
+To apply, contact the Maine Bureau of Insurance.

 Maine State Health Insurance Counseling and Assistance Program (SHIP): People in Maine who have Medicare can get free health insurance counseling through the State Health Insurance Assistance Program (SHIP).
 Specially trained staff will answer your Medicare questions either on the phone or at one of their local offices.